kacpertopol/wallCal/README.md

 $./wallDay
 ```

-or with the `PATH` variable set appropriately:
+or with the `PATH` variable set appropriately
+(using a symbolic link wont work because
+the scripts look for files relative to their
+location):

 ```
 $wallDay